sathish-git-learning/git/README.md

-# Deep dive into GIT
+# Deep diving into GIT